-The RHRA is a not-for-profit corporation and is required by legislation to finance its operations through assessment of fees in accordance with a RHRA Fee Setting Policy.
+The RHRA is a not-for-profit corporation and is required by legislation to finance its operations through assessment of fees in accordance with the RHRA Fee Setting Policy.
 Revenues from fees support the RHRA’s regulatory activities related to the administration for the Retirement Homes Act, 2010.
-The RHRA does not receive funding from government.
+The RHRA does not receive funding from the government.

 The application fee is not subject to tax.
-The payment of the application fee does not entitle the Applicant to an RHRA licence.
+The payment of the application fee does not entitle the applicant to an RHRA licence.

 A licensee must also pay an annual fee to the RHRA.
 These fees will go toward the cost of administering the Act, including RHRA activities relating to educating the public, compliance, and enforcement of the Act.
-Rates for the annual fee is included in the 2020 RHRA Fee Schedule.
+Rates for the annual fee are included in the 2020 RHRA Fee Schedule.